101 Guide

 Encrypting All Outgoing Messages Using S/MIME in Outlook

-When you choose to encrypt all outgoing messages by default, you can write and send messages the same as with any other email.
+When you choose to encrypt all outgoing messages by default, you can write and send messages the same way as with any other email.

 To encrypt all outgoing messages with S/MIME, follow these steps: